NMS05/DinoV2-BERT-CLIP/README.md

 # DinoV2-BERT-CLIP

 This repo provides an oversimplified implementation of the OpenAI's CLIP model without the bells and whistles.
-If you are looking for a simple starter pack to train a CLIP model and play around various architectures, you are at the right place.
 Some highlights of this implementation are,

 + **Training Dataset** = MS-COCO 2017
 + **Vision Encoder** = Pre-trained DinoV2 ViT-B16 model from Meta.